On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Conclusion

 This discussion establishes a theoretical foundation for the application of the Friedrichs model in various contexts, including hadron physics and other areas involving coupled channel scattering and intermediate resonances.
 To utilize the model effectively, one must first model the interaction between the discrete-continuum and continuum-continuum components.
 Subsequently, the continuum-continuum potential can be approximated using a series of separable potentials, enabling resonance searches or $S$-matrix calculations.
 An advantageous aspect of this model is the automatic preservation of unitarity in the $S$-matrix, while avoiding the presence of spurious poles on the first Riemann sheet.
 In contrast, the conventional $K$-matrix parameterization lacks control over spurious poles on the physical sheet.

-However, a remaining challenge lies in determining the continuum-continuum interaction in a reasonable manner.
-Further research is required to develop suitable approaches for obtaining this interaction term in a manner that meets the physical expectations and provides reliable results.
+However, a remaining challenge lies in determining the continuum-continuum interactions in a reasonable manner.
+Further research is required to develop suitable approaches for obtaining these interaction terms in a manner that meets the physical expectations and provides reliable results in various real world applications.